 Main Operating Location: Glasgow City

-Purposes: "the prevention or relief of poverty","the advancement of education","the advancement of health","the saving of lives","the advancement of citizenship or community development","the advancement of the arts, heritage, culture or science","the advancement of public participation in sport","the provision of recreational facilities, or the organisation of recreational activities, with the object of improving the conditions of life for the persons for whom the facilities or activities are primarily intended","the advancement of environmental protection or improvement","the relief of those in need by reason of age, ill-health, disability, financial hardship or other disadvantage"
+Purposes: "the prevention or relief of poverty", "the advancement of education", "the advancement of health", "the saving of lives", "the advancement of citizenship or community development", "the advancement of the arts, heritage, culture or science", "the advancement of public participation in sport", "the provision of recreational facilities, or the organisation of recreational activities, with the object of improving the conditions of life for the persons for whom the facilities or activities are primarily intended", "the advancement of environmental protection or improvement", "the relief of those in need by reason of age, ill-health, disability, financial hardship or other disadvantage"

 Beneficiaries: "No specific group, or for the benefit of the community"

-Types of activity undertaken: "It makes grants, donations, loans, gifts or pensions to individuals","It makes grants, donations or gifts to organisations","It carries out activities or services itself"
+Types Of Activity Undertaken: "It makes grants, donations, loans, gifts or pensions to individuals", "It makes grants, donations or gifts to organisations", "It carries out activities or services itself"

-Year End Income Expenditure Annual Return Received Accounts Received Latest Accounts
+Year End Income Expenditure Annual Return Received Accounts Received Latest Annual Reports and Accounts

 30 Sept 2021 £1,195,201 £1,095,677 20 Apr 2022 Yes